-Tony Gerardo is an accomplished surveillance investigator with 24 years of experience concerning family issues, insurance matters, and corporate issues.
+Tony Gerardo is a highly accomplished surveillance investigator with 25 years of experience concerning family issues, insurance matters, and corporate issues.

 Dan Luzadder is a long-time investigative reporter and writer who acts as consultant to private investigators on inquiries in the public interest.
 He brings more than 30 years experience in complex investigations on behalf of major US newspapers and magazines on a wide range of subjects that include public corruption, white collar and cold-case criminal inquires, and political conduct and intrigue.

 He has specialized in uncovering hard-to-find information, sophisticated source development and intelligence gathering.
 He is a Pulitzer Prize winning investigative reporter who has also been recognized by major journalistic and civic organizations.
 He has been recognized by the American Bar Association for his contributions to public understanding of issues of civic importance, and is a member of the Scripps Howard Journalism Hall of Fame.